severmanolescu/Crypto-Bot-Ecosystem/README.md

 py -m pip install -r requirements.txt
 ```
 ### Configuration
-Update the config/variables.json file with your API keys and settings
+Update the config/variables.json file with your API keys and settings.

+---

 ## Running the Bots
 ### Individual Startup
-Run each bot separately:
+To run each bot individually, you can use the following commands:
 ```bash
 py src/bots/market_update_bot.py
 py src/bots/news_check_bot.py